-A Level 3 reserve comprises the cumulative net change in the fair value of Level 3 securities held until the securities are derecognised.
-The derecognition policy is set out in Note 1(d).
-At 31 December 2021, the Level 3 reserve balance was \$504,839 thousand (2020: \$653,167 thousand).
+A Level 3 reserve comprises the cumulative net change in the fair value of Level 3 securities held until the securities are derecognised and the cumulative gains are considered distributable.
+The derecognition policy for financial instruments is set out in Note 1(d).
+The Level 3 reserve sources from both fair value reserves and retained profits.
+At 31 December 2024, the Level 3 reserve balance was \$8,212 thousand (2023: \$10,147 thousand).
 The amount is deducted from the aggregate amount of reserves available for distribution.

-At 31 December 2021, the aggregate amount of reserves available for distribution to equity shareholders of the Company was HK\$16,906,647 thousand (2020: HK\$15,286,176 thousand).
+At 31 December 2024, the aggregate amount of reserves available for distribution to equity shareholders of the Company was HK\$16,122,489 thousand (2023: HK\$17,355,147 thousand).

-(d) The directors did not propose any final dividend (2020: \$Nil) after the year end.
+(d) The directors did not propose any final dividend (2023: \$Nil) after the year end.